StevenBlack/vocab/readme.md

 ### saporific
 Peggy Lee sings a great song about it.
 She pronounces with an a means "giving flavor."
 Dull lectures, B-movies, and tranquilizers are soporifics; red pepper, hot fudge, and curry are all saporifics.
-Not to be confused with soporific.

 ### sardonic